lithops-cloud/lithops/CONTRIBUTING.md

 *Release* -> *Run workflow*, with the version to release (e.g. `3.7.1`).
 Before running it, review the development section at the top of `CHANGELOG.md`, which becomes the release notes.
-The workflow sets the version, tags it, publishes the sdist and wheel to PyPI, creates the GitHub release and bumps `master` to the next development version.
+The workflow sets the version, tags it, publishes the sdist and wheel to PyPI, creates the GitHub release, publishes the docs to the website repository and bumps `master` to the next development version.
 Check *dry run* to build and check a release without pushing or publishing anything.
+To republish the docs without a release, run the *Publish docs* workflow: it builds `master` and publishes it as the docs of the latest release.

 ## AI coding agents